rrilke/Introduction-to-Economics/cases/case1.md

 By the end of this case, students should be able to:

-- Apply microeconomic theory to real-world policy interventions
+- Apply microeconomic models of supply, demand, and price ceilings to real-world policies.
-- Distinguish between short-run and long-run market dynamics
+- Calculate and interpret market outcomes using algebraic and graphical tools.
-- Identify and evaluate unintended consequences of price controls
+- Assess unintended consequences and long-run effects of rent control.
-- Understand the gap between normative economic analysis and political feasibility
+- Understand why inefficient policies may persist due to political and social considerations.
-- Construct a reasoned argument combining data, theory, and policy perspective
+- Develop policy alternatives and argue from both a technical and normative perspective.